Shan-Mei/shanmeis-notes/notes/year-9/music/personal-lit-study-1.md

 Led by the festive sound of rustic bagpipes,
 nymphs and shepherds lightly dance
 beneath spring's beautiful canopy.

+### Rite of Spring
+Courtesy of Ellie. ~~I hate Rite of Spring.~~ Now I've done some research it seems interesting.
+I will watch the ballet in the holidays.

+#### Basic Info
+Written 1913, premiered same year
+Ballet genre
+French title is Le Sacre Du Printemps

+Commission
+- Diagaliv asked him and Nijinsky (original choreographer) to compose a set of 3 ballets - Firebird, Petrushka and Rite of Spring

+About Pagan Russia
+- Focus on primitivism and disorganisation of society
+- Rite is pagan ritual where a young girl is sacrificed with hope of pleasing the gods and receiving fertility of women and good harvest for spring
+- Girl dances herself to death
+- Original choreography is about the horror of the ritual

+#### Reception
+Caused riot
+- Dissonance of first chord
+- Bitonal piece, with bits of standard tonality
+- Irregular rhythm
+- No tune
+- Choreo was disturbingly jagged and puppet-like
+- Extreme registers of music

+#### Primitivism
+Mimicking of prehistoric life
+- Messiness, no religion
+- Early stages of ethicality, politics, etc

+#### Novel Aspects
+Tonality
+- 2 or more keys the piece is centred around - bitonality
+- Heavy use of dissonance without it becoming atonal

+Rhythm
+- Frequent metre changes
+	- $$\frac{2}{4}$$
+	- $$\frac{1}{4}$$
+	- $$\frac{5}{16}$$
+	- $$\frac{2}{16}$$
+	- etc
+	- Distabilises pulse
+	- Uneven stressed

+#### Elements that contribute to primitive sound
+Rhythm
+- Frequent changes and odd pulses to show disorganisation and primitivism
+- Some bits have homorhythmicity to show simplicity of primitive life

+Dynamics
+- Extreme dynamics
+- Mostly loud
+- Portraying chaos

+Articulation
+- Col legno - bow with wood - viola
+- Con sordino - with mutes - trumpet and cello
+- Flutter tonguing
+- Repeated down bows
+- Unconventional

 ### Jazz
 #### Jazz